terramate-io/terramate/docs/codegen/generate-hcl.md

 }
 ```

-If a reference to Terramate data is made as a parameter to an unknown
+If one of the parameters of a unknown function call is a Terramate
-function call the value of the data will be replaced on function call.
+reference the value of the Terramate reference will be replaced on the
+function call.

 This: